Hikari, Yamaguchi: Military

 stationed in Saipan, supported by P-51 Mustangs from Iwo Jima.

 The 40th Bomb Group dropped 3,540 bombs (885 tons) on the Hikari Naval Arsenal, resulting in severe destruction.

 Including this bombing, Hikari lost more than 1,200 citizens in World War II, both military and civilian.

 After surrender, Allied forces found 52 kaiten at Hikari and destroyed them.

+Postwar

+On July 1, 1955 Hikari annexed the village of Suō.
+On October 4, 2004, the town of Yamato (from Kumage District) was merged into Hikari.